 - working with child protective services and children in foster care;

-- evidence-based interventions including Behavioral Parent Training, Cognitive-Behavioral Therapy, and Parent-Child Intervention Therapy;
+- evidence-based interventions including Behavioral Parent Training and Cognitive-Behavioral Therapy;

 In addition to the regularly required courses within the general SGP curriculum, the following emphasis-specific courses are required (for full course descriptions see the University Catalog):